on3dd/on3dd/README.md

 [![Codewars Badge](https://www.codewars.com/users/on3dd/badges/micro)](https://www.codewars.com/users/on3dd)

 ### About me 🤡
-👨‍💻 My name is Artyom, I'm a 20 y.o. full stack developer from Vladivostok, Russia.
+👨‍💻 My name is Artyom, I'm a 20 y.o. full stack developer from Vladivostok, Russia

+👔 Working in a b2b outsourcing company as a front-end developer on a React + TypeScript stack

-🎓 Studying at the Far Eastern Federal University under the bachelor's program "Mathematics and Computer Science".
+🎓 Studying at the Far Eastern Federal University under the bachelor's program "Mathematics and Computer Science"

 ### Technology stack 🔥
 #### Languages